bballew/54gene-wgs-germline/docs/source/investigateresults.rst

 Assessing completion
 --------------------

 Upon pipeline completion, verify that all steps have completed without error by checking the top-level log (called  ``WGS_<datestamp>.out`` if using the optional wrapper script; otherwise see Snakemake's documentation for the default location of stdout).
-The bottom few lines of the file should contain something like nnn of nnn steps (100%) done.
+The bottom few lines of the file should contain something similar to ``nnn of nnn steps (100%) done``.
 Additional job logs (when run on a high-performance computing cluster) are stored in the ``logs/`` sub-directory.

 Outputs and results
 -------------------